rawidaniel/alx-low_level_programming/0x02-functions_nested_loops/README.md

    * A program that prints _putchar, followed by a new line. using _putchar function.
 2. 1-alphabet.c
    * A function that prints the alphabet, in lowercase, followed by a new line.
 Using _putchar function.
+3. 2-print_alphabet_x10.c
+   * A function that prints 10 times the alphabet, in lowercase, followed by a new line.
+Using _putchar function.